 The Winding Up Board announced in March 2012 that it anticipated that recoveries would exceed the book value of priority claims.
 It is therefore now considered likely that UK local authorities will recover 100% of their deposits, subject to future exchange rate fluctuations.
+The latest published update in December 2012 confirms this view.

-Following the sale of Iceland Foods, the Landsbanki Winding Up Board authorised a further distribution to priority creditors in May 2012.
+Following the sale of Iceland Foods, the Winding Up Board authorised a further distribution to priority creditors in May 2012.
 The distribution was made wholly in sterling and the total amount distributed to creditors was £850 million.
-Taken together with the first distribution at the end of 2011, this raise the total amount distributed to approximately 43%.
-The future pattern of distributions by the Landsbanki Winding Up Board is not known, although the Board has published on its website an estimated schedule of recoveries by year, based on the position as at 31 December 2011.
+A further distribution of sterling, US Dollars and Euro was made in October 2012.
+Taken together with the earlier distributions this raised the total amount distributed to approximately 49.65%.

-Therefore in estimating the current expected recoverable amount the Council has made the following assumptions in respect of the timing of recoveries:
+The future pattern of distributions by the Winding Up Board is not known, but the Council has followed CIPFA's recommendation and in estimating the current expected recoverable amount the Council has made the following assumptions in respect of the timing of recoveries:

-December 2012 7.00%

-December 2013 7.00%
+December 2013 7.50%

-December 2014 7.00%
+December 2014 7.50%

-December 2015 7.00%
+December 2015 7.50%

-December 2016 7.00%
+December 2016 7.50%

-December 2017 7.00%
+December 2017 7.50%

-December 2018 7.00%
+December 2018 7.50%

-December 2019 7.00%
+December 2019 5.35%